Michael C. Frank, Prof. Dr.

 - Room number

 I am Professor of Literatures in English of the Nineteenth and Twentieth Centuries.
 In both my research and teaching, I have a special interest in cultural-historical and discourse-analytical approaches to texts and their surrounding contexts.

-From 2003 to 2014, I was a research associate with Prof. Aleida Assmann, the chair of English Literature and Literary Theory, at the University of Konstanz.
+From 2003 to 2014, I was a research associate with memory scholar Aleida Assmann, the chair of English Literature and Literary Theory, at the University of Konstanz.
 There, I received my PhD in 2005 for a dissertation on cross-cultural encounters and the anxiety of cultural influence in colonial literature of the nineteenth century.
 In 2014, I was awarded the Habilitation degree for a study on the cultural imaginary of terrorism from the late Victorian period to the present day.

 Prior to coming to Zurich, I held acting professorships at the universities of Konstanz, Giessen, and Duesseldorf, and taught as an adjunct lecturer at the universities of Bern and Basel.